aspenpillow-alt/Graded-Lab-Assignment-Modules-5-10-./Question 9/explanation.md

 I allowed each child process to terminate normally after printing its process ID.

-I used the wait() system call in the parent process to collect the termination status of each child process.
+I used the wait() system call in the parent process to collect the exit status of each child process.

 I printed the process ID of each child process as it was cleaned up by the parent.